-- 5 The charity has power to do anything which is calculated to further its Object(s) or is conducive or incidental to doing so.
-In particular, the charity has power: - (1) to raise funds.
-In doing so, the charity must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations; - (2) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (3) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the charity must comply as appropriate with sections 117 and 122 of the Charities Act 2011. - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
-The charity must comply as appropriate with sections 124 126 of the Charities Act 2011 if it wishes to mortgage land; - (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them;

-- (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
-The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article; - (10) to: - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee;

-in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000;
+- The charity has power to do anything which is calculated to further its Object(s) or is conducive or incidental to doing so.
+In particular, the charity has power - (1) to raise funds.
+In doing so, the charity must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations, - to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use, - (3) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity In exercising this power, the charity must comply as appropriate with sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
+The charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993, as amended by the Charities Act 2006, if it wishes to mortgage land, - (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them, - (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects, - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any charity, - (8) to set aside income as a reserve against further expenditure but only in accordance with a written policy about reserves, - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
+The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article, - (10) to - (a) deposit or invest funds, - (b) employ a professional fund-manager, and - (c)arrange for the investments or other property of the charity to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000,

-- (11) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011; - (12) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity.
+- (11) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in , section 73F of the Charities Act 1993, - (12) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity